-Visual simulations of existing and proposed conditions at all four bridge locations were prepared by Caltrans (Figures 3.3.1-1 through 3.3.1-6).
+Visual simulations of existing and proposed conditions at all four bridge locations were prepared by Caltrans (Figures 3.3.1-1 through 3.3.1-6 in Appendix A).
 Olema Creek Bridge South/Location 3 and Olema Creek Bridge North/Location 4 have the same existing and proposed conditions.